London lifestyle & travels with kids and babies

 (IV) Nature reserves – Ethra is still on our mind.
 Alborea Ecolodge sustainability concept charmed us but Kalidra next door is probably more on our street.
 The proximity with Blue Serena club spoilt it big time for me though, too much of a mass tourism and loud shows even late at night.
 But what we truly liked were the Ethra reserve, where one can bathe in peace, stand up paddle board or windsurf; eat lots of gorgeous local food and relax by peaceful Alborea seawater pools or thermal spas.

-(V) Puglia has so much more to offer and Mattera and Alberobello were both on our list.
-August proved too hot to include into our itineraries, so will have to leave the city of stone Unesco patrimony and the charm of the trulis for another trip!
+(V) Puglia has so much more to offer and Mattera and Alberobello were both on our list, the city of stone & Unesco patrimony and the charm of the trulis were fabulous!

 Savvy travellers escape the crowds of Amalfi or Tuscany for something a bit less frenetic and commercially polished.
 We loved Puglia with kids and had so many friends this summer headed that way, looking to hear about their adventures and the gems they discovered!
 Have you been?

 PS: Many thanks to Masseria Chicco Rizzo for the media rates and warm hospitality.
-For more unspoilt Italian gems in the area, read about our articles on Procida and Ischia, just a ferry away from well known Amalfi.
+For more beach clubs in Puglia head here; for more unspoilt Italian gems in the area, read about our articles on Procida and Ischia, just a ferry away from well known Amalfi.